 1) Read the 2022-2023 Spectrum 1:1 Chromebook User Guide

 2) Student and one parent guardian - digitally sign the User Guide Acknowledgement HERE.

 3) (Optional) Purchase Chromebook insurance in the Infinite Campus Parent portal.
-This is highly encouraged and extremely affordable.
-It minimizes the cost of repair or replacement if the Chromebook breaks or is lost.
+This is strongly recommended and extremely affordable.
+It can minimize the cost of repair or replacement if accidental breakage occurs.

 $30/year for individual student

 $50/year for family

 Insurance Coverage Details HERE

 Students’ personal computing devices are not allowed for use in the classrooms.
 Spectrum Chromebooks have the appropriate monitoring and security in place to ensure all students have equal access to programs and digital resources to support their learning.